be-great/Big_Data_Analytics_in_Healthcare/README.md

 ## Methodology
 ![img](imgs/meth.png)

-## Questions that used for data analysis:-
+## Questions That Used For Data Analysis:-
 A — Which gender goes to the hospital more?

 B — Which hospital branch has the most experienced doctors?